 LG Overheating or Foreign Object Contact

-Burning smell or hot plastic smell coming from dryer during use.
+Burning smell or hot plastic odor coming from the dryer during use.

 Advertisements